-Applications for Romania PY21 are now OPEN!
+Applications for Romania PY21 are now CLOSED!

 - Location: Volunteers will teach in two different communities, each located in one of the four to five counties LE works with every year

 - Language Requirement: None

 - Living Conditions: Modern amenities with some limited access to WiFi